2001–02 Calgary Flames season

 The 2001–02 Calgary Flames season was the 22nd National Hockey League season in Calgary.
 It began with wholesale changes, as second year General Manager Craig Button continued to change the look of the team.
-In two separate draft-day trades, the Flames dealt goaltender Fred Braithwaite and forwards Valeri Bure and Jason Wiemer away, gaining back Roman Turek and Rob Niedermayer.
+In two separate draft-day trades, the Flames dealt goaltender Fred Brathwaite and forwards Valeri Bure and Jason Wiemer away, gaining back Roman Turek and Rob Niedermayer.

 The changes appeared to pay off, as the Flames stormed out to a 13–2–2–2 record, and first place in the division.
 The result prompted the Flames to sign Turek - a pending unrestricted free agent - to a long-term deal.
 The team, however, collapsed, winning only 19 of their remaining 63 games, finishing 4th in the Northwest Division, and out of the playoffs for the sixth consecutive season.

 The season ended with head coach Greg Gilbert and top forward Marc Savard in a bitter, public feud that included the latter demanding a trade late in the season and into the summer.

 Individually, Jarome Iginla broke into the spotlight, leading the NHL in goals (52) and points (96).
 His season would land him the Rocket Richard Trophy, the Art Ross Trophy and the Lester B. Pearson Award.
 Iginla also finished second in Hart Memorial Trophy voting, tied with winner Jose Theodore on points (434), but behind Theodore in first place votes (26–23).

 Iginla was also a member of Canada's team at the 2002 Salt Lake Olympics.
 He recorded two goals in the gold medal game against the United States, which Canada won 5–2 to claim their first ice hockey gold medal in 50 years.